tomamic/fondinfo/cpp/README.md

 ## If you use Geany

-- Manu: Set build commands - Build
+- Menu: Set build commands - Build
 - g++ -std=c++14 -Wall -o "%e" *.cpp

 ## Create a Python module in Windows